 Parties and individuals associated with commercial real estate investment projects pursuant to the EB-5 Visa program should be mindful of the risks and pitfalls associated with complicated real estate agreements and transactions.
 In order to minimize these inherent risks, individuals involved in these transactions should be mindful of language barriers, documents written in foreign languages, and cultural differences and should endeavor to involve certified, experienced legal translators and interpreters at all phases of negotiation and contract execution.

-Professional translators at All Language Alliance, Inc. with headquarters in Denver, Colorado, USA, can assist you with legal document translation from and into Simplified Chinese, Traditional Chinese, Korean, Swedish, Portuguese, Norwegian, Spanish, Russian, Arabic, Farsi, Turkish, Mongolian, and other languages.
+Professional translators at All Language Alliance, Inc. with headquarters in Denver, Colorado, USA, can assist you with legal document translation from and into Simplified Chinese, Traditional Chinese, Korean, Kunama, Swedish, Portuguese, Norwegian, Spanish, Russian, Arabic, Farsi, Turkish, Mongolian, and other languages.
 Reach out to our legal translation company to hire a Mandarin remote deposition interpreter or an in-person Mandarin deposition translator for deposition interpreting in Mandarin and other languages.

 The case is A&J Capital, Inc. v.
 Law Office of Krug, et al., Court No. 2018-0240-JRS, decided in the Court of Chancery of the State of Delaware on January 29, 2019.